 Round Table sessions:

-Question: Defining Our Wellbeing: Where are we succeeding and where are we falling behind?
-Yes, we need more resources for health, education and social programs – but can we achieve better outcomes with what we have today as well?
-How do we share regional successes with each other?
+Question: Defining Our Wellbeing.
+Where are we succeeding and where are we falling behind?
+Yes, we need more resources for health, education and social programs – but can we do more with what we have today?
+Can we collaborate more with each other?
+Can we better share our experiences with what works and what doesn’t?

-Question: Making Indigenous Inclusion the Obvious Way Forward: How do we make sure that Indigenous candidates are front and centre for every progressive organization?
+Question: Making Indigenous Inclusion the Obvious Way Forward.
+What are the challenges in defining and moving forward on reconciliation not simply in theory but in practice – in our communities, schools and organizations?
 Who is excelling at cross-cultural learning and unlearning across the country?
-What methods are they using?
 What impact is it having?
-How do we share the successes with each other?
+How do we share the successes?
+What should be our goal as a country?

-Question: Leading and Parenting – Nothing works unless our families are healthy in body and mind.
-How do we close the gaps between child welfare and family wellbeing in every community?
-How can communities help each other regardless of region, cultural heritage or financial capacity?
+Question: Leading and Family Wellbeing.
+Nothing works unless our families are healthy in body and mind.
+What can we do as leaders to help close the gaps between child welfare and family wellbeing in every community?
+Where is leadership making a difference today?
+How do we measure progress?
+How do we share success stories?
+Can individual communities help each other regardless of region, cultural heritage or financial capacity?

 PARTICIPANTS OF THE 2018 REUNION